 Posted on 08/16/2016

 You can determine whether or not a lease is a Finance or Operating lease by creating a Classification Test.
-You’ll be prompted with a list of questions to help determine which kind of lease you are working with, including key concepts like Property Title transfer (to Lessee) by the end of the Lease Term, and percentage of economic life of the lease property for the non-cancellable lease term.
+You’ll be prompted with a list of questions to help determine which kind of lease you're working with, including key concepts like Property Title transfer (to Lessee) by the end of the Lease Term, and percentage of economic life of the lease property for the non-cancellable lease term.

 You can make modifications such as Type of Lease, Schedule Start/End Date, Initial Direct Costs, and Probable Owed Residual Value, just to name a few.

-Modifications can be added to leases for remeasurement under the new standards.
-The updates to the Accruent system will enable the user to add Additional Costs of Modification at or before Remeasurement Start, Interest Rate Adjustments, Probable Options, Changes in Asset, new Asset Descriptions, and Type of Lease Transaction changes.
+Accruent's solution enables the user to insert Additional Costs of Modification at or before Remeasurement Start, Interest Rate Adjustments, Probable Options, Changes in Asset, new Asset Descriptions, and Type of Lease Transaction changes.

-The most important aspect of a system for most customers is the ability to report against changes in real-time.
-Helping you keep track of these changes throughout the transition period is a key focus at Accruent.
+The most important aspect of a system for most customers is the ability to report against changes in real time.
+Helping you track these changes throughout the transition period is a key focus at Accruent.